 Concessionaires will be liable for any breaches of the concession agreement by them or their tenants, staff or agents.
-Interest in a concession shall not be transferred, sublet or disposed of without the Wellington Regional Council's consent.
+Interest in a concession shall not be transferred, sublet or disposed of.

 The Wellington Regional Council may suspend or terminate a concession agreement for non-compliance with the conditions of the agreement or other statutory requirements.
+On suspension or termination of the agreement, the concessionaire shall not be released from liability contained within the agreement until such time as all obligations of the concessionaire have been met, discharged and satisfied.
 Where access is made available over Wellington Regional Council roads, tracks or rivers, continual availability is not guaranteed.